A-Z of family friendly things to do this summer in Doncaster!

 Doncaster Mumbler had a trip to the Children’s Library during half term.

-“It was very light and colourful, with views in to the museum and outside.
+“It was very light and colourful, with views into the museum and outside.
 The choice of books was brilliant, Mini Mumbler found a Harry Potter section so we lost her to Hogwarts for a bit.
 It’s a lovely place to sit for an hour and read.
 It was very easy to sign up for a library card and children can take up to 12 books out at a time, with up to a month to read and return (although renewals can be done online).”

 Look out for the Summer Reading Challenge this year too as Doncaster libraries will be participating.

 “In terms of the Museum and Gallery, I did this as a separate tour and it was fascinating.
 There are lots of exhibits, it’s a huge building!
-First stop when you enter is the Rail Heritage Centre, with the Green Arrow and No. 251 locomotive inside the building, plus a KOYLI (Kings Own Yorkshire Light Infantry) area.
+The first stop when you enter is the Rail Heritage Centre, with the Green Arrow and No. 251 locomotive inside the building, plus a KOYLI (Kings Own Yorkshire Light Infantry) area.
 We enjoyed taking a look back at Doncaster and seeing the sarcophagus, the Danum shield and the old sitting room, with an old TV.
 There was a typical old fashioned shop for children to explore and lots of interactive elements with buttons to press and videos to watch.
 The Art Gallery which is at the top of the building was really impressive, with some works loaned from the likes of the British Museum.
 It was very peaceful up there and we really enjoyed it.”

 - Toilets available on each floor